Multivalued Semi-inverses for Diagonalizable Nonsingular Matrices

 COROLLARY:Every nonsingular Hermitian matrix has a countably infinite number of

-semi-inverses forming a matrix sequence approaching the zero matrix as a limit.
+semi-inverses forming two matrix sequences, one sequence of which approaches the zero matrix as a limit.

 PROOF:Every Hermitian matrix is diagonalizable.